GeRDI-Project/ENA-Harvester/README.md

 Requests on Resource : /harvest

     * GET			Overview
     * POST			Starts the harvest
-    * POST/abort		Aborts an ongoing harvest
+    * POST/abort	Aborts an ongoing harvest, save, or submission
     * POST/submit	Submits harvested documents to a DataBase
     * POST/save		Saves harvested documents to disk

 Request on Resource : /harvest/config